alined908/phoodi/README.md

 - [ ] Redo responsive layout + design + Safari presentation
 - [ ] Skeleton loading where applicable
 - [ ] Optimize performance
-- [ ] Disable actions if event is in the past

 ## Todo Deploy
 - [ ] Separate dev and prod settings